RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 The parameters property is a list of parameters that can be prompted from the user when they run a template.
 Each array element contains the configuration for a single page of items to be filled by the user running the template.
 The parameter pages must contain `title`, `required` and `properties`.

-You can choose to break up the parameter prompting into `form steps` or collect all of the parameters in one single step.
+You can choose to break up the parameter prompting into `form steps` or collect all the parameters in one single step.
 Each parameter can be one of a few types: `string`, `number`, `array` or `object`.

 Here is the most basic example: